random-rip/primebot_backend/README.md

 ### Alternative to Prime League API

 We have been working on a solution to reduce API requests in development from the very beginning.
 For this reason each response of an API request is stored locally in a JSON file.
-Due to IP whitelisting it is not possible to possible that the API can be accessed for development.
+Due to IP whitelisting it is not possible that the API can be accessed for development.
 Under ``storage/`` there are sample teams and matches.
 To use them, in the `.env` you have to add